MSFT-GRRojas/OfficeDocs-SharePoint/migration/mm-reports.md

 ![Screen to choose how to filter Migratino Manager reports](media/mm-reports-powershell-filter.png).

 5. The aggregated report zip file will be found in the same folder as the PowerShell cmdlet.
+6. To successfully execute the script in GCCH/DoD, edit line 58 and change from microsoftonline.com to microsoftonline.us

 ## Summary Report